 Disadvantages of a financial agreement

 If a financial agreement is entered into without careful thought then circumstances might arise which were not anticipated and which make the terms of the agreement unfair.
 Furthermore, the court has taken a very strict approach to determining whether a binding financial agreement meets the requirements of the Legislation and, consequently, it is difficult to provide reassurance that an agreement will stand up to the scrutiny of the court.

 What should you do if you want a binding financial agreement?

 If you intend to enter into a financial agreement then you must first think about how you want your property and your future partner’s property to be dealt with if your relationship breaks down.

 You and your partner should discuss your future plans including:

 Once you have thought about these issues you should talk to your lawyer.
 Your lawyer will need a detailed statement of your current income, assets and liabilities.
 The more information you provide the more likely it is that your agreement will be binding.
-If possible you should obtain evidence of the value of substantial assets and provide statements of bank accounts, shareholdings, superannuation interests and other investments.
+You should obtain evidence of the value of assets and provide statements of bank accounts, shareholdings, superannuation interests and other investments.

 You should talk to your lawyer about the agreement well before the marriage or the commencement of the de facto relationship.
-If the agreement is prepared hastily then important considerations may be overlooked.
+If the agreement is prepared hastily then important considerations may be overlooked and the closer to the date the greater the prospect that the agreement will be overturned on the basis of duress.
 The more care that is taken in preparing the agreement the more likely it is to be binding and the more likely it is that you will be happy with the terms of the agreement if the relationship breaks down.